jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeCreation/envelopeCreation.rst

    :width: 400
    :align: center

-5. By clicking "Send" button in the template editor
+5. By clicking the "Send" button in the template editor

 .. image:: picEnvelopeCreation/createFromEditor.png
    :width: 400
    :align: center

-6. By cloning existing envelope.
-Please note that if mailbox has no access to the template of origin or envelope is created via Quick-send, 'Clone' button will not be shown
+6. By cloning an existing envelope (if mailbox has no access to the template of origin or envelope is created via Quick-send, 'Clone' button will not be shown).
+Envelope draft will be opened

 .. image:: picEnvelopeCreation/createFromExisting.png
    :width: 400
    :align: center

-7. Envelope draft will be opened
+7. From this page you will have to fill all roles that take part in envelope processing flow (unless they are predifined on the template level).
+Note that you can enable "I am assignee/approver/signer" attribute to predefine your own mailbox for specified role.
+After all mandatory fields will be filled you can send envelope to the next participant of the flow

 .. image:: picEnvelopeCreation/envelopeFlow.png
    :width: 400
    :align: center

-From this page you will have to fill all roles that take part in envelope processing flow (unless they are predifined on the template level).
-Note that you can enable "I am assignee/approver/signer" attribute to predefine your own mailbox for specified role.
-After all mandatory fields will be filled you can send envelope to the next participant of the flow.
+8. By following an :ref:`envelope initiation link <envelopeInitiation>`

+9. By sending an :ref:`envelope form <envelopeForm>`

+10. By using `API <https://docs.docstudio.com/en/latest/pages/api/openApi.html#tag/envelope-controller>`_ to create an envelope

 .. note:: You can also save an envelope draft with some values filled in to send it later.
 You can do so by clicking "Save draft" button (not available for quick-send).
 After draft is saved, it will be automatically re-saved after any changes are made.
 Saving process is indicated by save icon near "Save draft" button.
 Same auto-save feature is also used in envelopes in "Waiting for you" status.

+.. _envelopeMetadata:

 Envelope metadata
 =================